G4me4u/g4mengine/README.md

 ```

 It is important to note that the above code is very close to the engine core.
 It is not
-recommended using the code unless you know what they're doing.
+recommended using the code unless you know what you're doing.
 It can quickly become a
-mess if the typed characters are not handled correctly, as there can be edge cases where
+mess if the typed characters are not handled correctly as there can be edge cases where
 unexpected control-characters could lead to unexpected bugs.

 ##### Disabling key input